 Grown in southern Mexico, near the border with Guatemala, Chiapas coffee beans have the same characteristics of Guatemalan beans that you would expect from the volcanic soil and high altitude they grow in.
 They are mild and delicate, with slightly sweet notes of brown sugar and pear.
 They also have a nutty overtone.

 We roasted these organic, fair trade beans to perfection using our hot air convection technique.
 Since these beans were never processed in hot steel drums, they have a lower acid content.
-Sip your coffee without the fear of heartburn!

 We suggest storing your coffee in an opaque glass, metal, or ceramic container and keeping it in a cool place.
 Coffee beans can lose moisture in the freezer and pick up flavors from the fridge or freezer.